A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: -harmonic functions with polynomial growth

 \begin{theorem} There exist no positive solutions of $Lf = 0$ on $\M$ besides the constants. \end{theorem}

 In fact, we can now prove much more.
 In their celebrated work \cite{CM} Colding and Minicozzi obtained a complete resolution of Yau's famous conjecture that the space of harmonic functions with a fixed polynomial growth at infinity on an open manifold with Ric $\ge 0$ is finite dimensional.
 A fundamental discovery in that paper is the fact that such property can be solely derived from the volume doubling condition and the Neumann-Poincar\'e inequality.
 In Theorem 8.1 in \cite{CM} the authors, assuming these two properties, present a generalization of their result to sub-Riemannian manifolds.
-However, since at the time \cite{CM} was written the only application of such theorem that could be given was to Lie groups with polynomial volume growth, see Corollary 8.2 in that paper.
+However, at the time \cite{CM} was written the only application of such theorem that could be given was to Lie groups with polynomial volume growth, see Corollary 8.2 in that paper.

-If we combine Theorem \ref{T:doubling} and Corollary \ref{C:Pi} in the present work with the cited Theorem 8.1 in \cite{CM}, we can considerably broaden the scope of Colding and Minicozzi's result and obtain a positive answer to the following generalization of Yau's conjecture.
+If we combine Theorem \ref{T:doubling} and Corollary \ref{C:Pi} above with the cited Theorem 8.1 in \cite{CM}, we can considerably broaden the scope of Colding and Minicozzi's result and generalize it to the geometric framework covered by the present paper.
+We obtain in fact the following generalization of Yau's conjecture.
 Given a fixed base point $x_0\in \M$, and a number $N\in \mathbb N$, we will indicate with $\mathcal H_N(\M,L)$ the linear space of all solutions of $Lf = 0$ on $\M$ such that there exist a constant $C<\infty$ for which